-At Tidemill we work closely with our caterer, AiP, to provide our children with a healthy, delicious and freshly prepared meal each day.
+At Tidemill we work closely with our caterer, Alliance in Partnership (AiP), to provide our children with a healthy, delicious and freshly prepared meal each day.
 The food children eat is critically important to their health and development and AiP are committed to encouraging healthy and balanced eating by providing and promoting healthier choices.
 We offer a choice of three hot meals per day (including a vegetarian option) and we have freshly baked bread and a well-stocked salad bar.

 Our school meal menu works on a three week rotation.
 To see an example of our menu please click here.
 We do not serve pork as part of our hot school meal menu and our food is halal.

 We also offer special menus through the year to tie in with festivals and celebrations.
 If your child usually has a packed lunch but you would like them to have a school dinner on the theme day, please inform the office so they can book the meal for you.